sailpoint-oss/golang-sdk/api_triggers_v1/docs/Models/CampaignendedCampaign.md

 ### NewCampaignendedCampaign

-`func NewCampaignendedCampaign(id string, name string, description string, created time.Time, deadline time.Time, type_ string, campaignOwner CampaignactivatedCampaignCampaignOwner, status string, ) *CampaignendedCampaign`
+`func NewCampaignendedCampaign(id string, name string, description string, created SailPointTime, deadline SailPointTime, type_ string, campaignOwner CampaignactivatedCampaignCampaignOwner, status string, ) *CampaignendedCampaign`

 NewCampaignendedCampaign instantiates a new CampaignendedCampaign object This constructor will assign default values to properties that have it defined,